hamstersky/data_annotation_platform/README.md

 The initial prototypes developed for this project can be found in the folders ```dash_prototype``` and ```bokeh_prototype```.

 They both contain a run script like the one described earlier.
 Since they're prototypes, they're not documented in more detail.

+The prerequisites listed before also apply to the prototypes.